google/docsy/userguide/content/en/docs/Get started/Docsy-As-Module/installation-prerequisites.md

 Note that versions of `PostCSS` later than 5.0.1 will not load `autoprefixer` if installed [globally](https://flaviocopes.com/npm-packages-local-global/), you must use a local install.

-## Install/Upgrade Node LTS
+## Install/Upgrade Node.js

-> Nodejs will be referenced or named as just 'node' in these instructions.

-To ensure you can properly build your site beyond executing a ```hugo server```, you **will** need to ensure you have the latest version of Node/NodeJS LTS. **If you do not have the latest LTS version of nodjs, you may see the one of following errors:**
+To ensure you can properly build your site beyond executing `hugo server`, you must have the [latest long term support (LTS) Version](https://nodejs.org/en/about/releases/) of Node.js.
+If you do not have the latest LTS version, you may see the one of following errors:

 ```
 Error: Error building site: POSTCSS: failed to transform "scss/main.css" (text/css): Unexpected identifier